omidcodes/django-request-replay/README.md

 - API or management command to replay stored requests
 - Admin view with dynamic filters and labels
 - Queryable replay history dashboard
+- Async request logging with Celery or background workers

 ---